 — Brad Harris, Renegade Burrito

 The QR Code Ordering product page covers the capabilities in more detail.
-When you’re ready to see how it would work for your restaurant, book a demo and we’ll walk through it together.
+When you’re ready to see how it would work for your restaurant, book a demo and our experts will walk through it with you.

 Frequently Asked Questions About QR Code Ordering